l-palermo/App-boilerplate-Y.W.L.V.C/README.md

 ESLINT, STYLELINT

-> Linters are cool but, those with the autocorrect (--fix) function.
+> Linters are cool but, those with the (--fix) function are even better.

 This is what a linter should do for me: